UK inheritance tax (IHT)

 The deadline for filing a CT tax return is 12 months after the end of the company’s accounting period which it covers.
 The deadline to pay the CT is usually 9 months and one day after the end of the accounting period.

-For non-UK companies who realise a capital gain which is subject to CT, they must register with HMRC to file a return online within 3 months of the disposal, with any CT due payable within 3 months and 14 days of the date of disposal (by concession from 6 April 2019 but being placed on a statutory basis from 6 April 2020).
+Non-UK companies which do not otherwise pay CT (for example the property is not rented out) but realise a one-off capital gain subject to CT) must register with HMRC to file a return online within 3 months of the disposal, with any CT due payable within 3 months and 14 days of the date of disposal

-The deadline for filing an online UK self-assessment tax return (and paying any tax due) is the 31 January following the end of the tax year in question (which runs from 6 April to 5 April).
-The deadline for filing a paper return is 3 months earlier, i.e. by the 31 October.
+Rental income is returned in an annual self-assessment tax return (SATR).
+The deadline for filing an online tax SATR (and paying any tax due) is the 31 January following the end of the tax year in question (which runs from 6 April to 5 April).
+The deadline for filing a paper SATR is 3 months earlier, i.e. by the 31 October following the end of the tax year.

 Advance payments of the following year’s tax can be required if more than a certain amount of income is received without tax being deducted from it.